Ducrioma/DataAnalysisApp/README.md

 This app is based in Airbnb data fetch [in here](http://insideairbnb.com/get-the-data.html)

 This project is a small tool with no application in the scientific world.
-Meaning this can't help you becoming a millionier on the moon...
+Meaning this can't help you becoming a # Data Analysis App

 ## Prerequisites